Hey folks, this is going to be a quick and concise guide on how (and why) to change the aperture on your Sony a7iii.

 If you’re still shopping for lenses, I have a few wide aperture primes I can personally vouch for.

 I’ll list them below (different focal lengths).

 Sony FE 20mm F1.8

 First up on the list is a wide-angle lens.
 The Sony FE 20mm F1.8 is an excellent wide-angle lens with a bright aperture.

 You’ll get top-tier sharpness, a robust build, fast autofocus and great low-light performance.

 I recently took it on an epic weekend roadtrip, so make sure to check out my full review on it.

 Sony FE 50mm F1.8

 The Sony FE 50mm F1.8 is an excellent low-budget lens for any a7iii shooter.
 It’s known as the brand’s “nifty fifty” (cheap 50mm prime lens) and it performs spectacularly.

-Finally, if you’re looking to be more of a portrait photographer, consider the Sony FE 85mm F1.8.
+Finally, if you’re looking to capture tighter photos (like portraits), consider the Sony 85mm F1.8.